 It’s that time of year again.
 Fair market valuations (FMVs) are required by the IRS for the assets in your retirement plan.
 These valuations must be assessed by end of the income tax reporting year.
-You’re not allowed to perform them yourself—a qualified, independent third party must provide them.
+You may be allowed to perform certain valuations yourself, but it is encouraged that a qualified, independent third-party provide the valuation.
 So, don’t wait until the last minute—now is the time to start making moves to get it done.

 The Basics of Fair Market Valuations

 - Separate valuations must be made on each asset in your retirement plan.

 - Values are assigned as of December 31st of the reporting year.

 - The value of your asset(s) is determined based on the fair market value (not the cost) of the asset at the time of the assessment.

 - It is encouraged that an independent, neutral, qualified third-party complete the valuation.
 This person must not be considered a disqualified person relevant to your retirement plan.